-The twenty-fourth in a series of posts highlighting buildings in East Wilson Historic District, a national historic district located in Wilson, North Carolina.
+The one hundred-fourth in a series of posts highlighting buildings in East Wilson Historic District, a national historic district located in Wilson, North Carolina.
 As originally approved, the district encompasses 858 contributing buildings and two contributing structures in a historically African-American section of Wilson.
 (A significant number have since been lost.)
 The district was developed between about 1890 to 1940 and includes notable examples of Queen Anne, Bungalow/American Craftsman, and Shotgun-style architecture.
 It was listed on the National Register of Historic Places in 1988.